-ACT 522 | Audition Techniques for Film + Television [3 credits]
+ACT 522 | Audition Technique: Film + Television [2.5 credits]

-For most actors most of the time, the job IS auditioning.
-Actors will use their performance skills to bring personal truth and engagement to audition sides and cold reads, while honing their ability to quickly and specifically analyze and immerse in text.
-Students will learn how to prepare, perform with presence, and follow through respectfully for all professional audition environments.
-Prerequisites: None Corequisites: ACT 512
+This course will familiarize students with the professional protocols of auditioning for film and television productions in the contemporary marketplace.
+Students will utilize their performance skills to bring personal truth and engagement to audition sides and cold reads while honing their ability to quickly and specifically analyze and immerse in text.
+Students will learn how to prepare adequately, perform with presence, and follow through respectfully for all professional audition environments in film and television.
+Prerequisites: None